itsvinayak/generate-node-red-node/README.md

 Generate Node-RED Node is distributed under the [MIT License](LICENSE).
 You are free to use, modify, and distribute this tool for your projects.
 Please refer to the license file for more details.

 Thank you for using Generate Node-RED Node, and we hope it makes your Node-RED node development process easier and more efficient!
 If you have any questions or encounter issues, feel free to reach out to the community for support.

+This revised README provides a clearer and more organized structure, with detailed information on how to use and contribute to the tool.